Code-Institute-Submissions/stream1_project1/README.md

 I approached this project methodically, first by understanding whom my eventual audience would be (i.e. course graders and eventually recruiters and employers), secondly by creating low fidelity wireframes and finally, a walking skeleton in code using semantic elements to structure the HTML code better.
 The result, I feel, is clean legible code, a good responsive layout and easily consumable, visual content.

-**No template was used in the building of this site**
+**No template was used in the building of this site.**

 Wireframes for this project can be viewed in the "wireframe" folder above.
+Wireframes were created using [Balsamiq](https://balsamiq.com/).

 User requirements/stories are met in the following way;
 - As a recruiter/employer or simply a site visitor, I want to see other sites built by Alex, so I can evaluate his skills.